 "The Atlantis expedition must turn to an old friend for help as the Asurans prepare to invade the city."

-It all began right here: on this day in 2008 (in Australia), Time Trackers morphed into existence with the airing of its very first episode, "Gadget 2008."
+On this day in 2008 (in Australia), Time Trackers morphed into existence with the airing of its very first episode, "Gadget 2008."
 According to our friends at IMDB.com:

 "Troy's Gadget invention may be deleted by a time virus.
 Captain Wiremu of the time ship Chronos, attempts to save it."